umang-algo/Pixie-Palette-Transform-Your-Image-Backgrounds-with-Colorful-Magic/README.md

 **NumPy**: For array manipulation.

 ## Files in the Repository
-app.py: The main script for running the Streamlit app. requirements.txt: Contains a list of all the dependencies needed for the app.
+**app.py**: The main script for running the Streamlit app.
+**requirements.txt** : Contains a list of all the dependencies needed for the app.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any enhancements or bug fixes.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.